r-devel/rdevguide/a11y/README.md

 `results.json` is large (roughly 10MB+ for this book) because axe-core logs every rule it checked per page, not just the failures — `passes` and `inapplicable` dwarf the `violations` array you actually care about.
 Two ways to turn that into something readable:

-**Option A: hand it to an LLM.** Point an LLM (e.g. Claude) at `reports/results.json` and ask it to summarize the `violations` across all pages, grouped by rule (`id`) and impact, with the specific elements/images/selectors affected.
+**Option A: hand it to an LLM.** Point an LLM at `reports/results.json` and ask it to summarize the `violations` across all pages, grouped by rule (`id`) and impact, with the specific elements/images/selectors affected.
 This is the easiest route given the file's size.

 **Option B: filter it yourself.** Each entry in the top-level array is one page (`path`, `url`, `axe`).
 The only field worth reading is `axe.violations` — ignore `axe.passes` and `axe.inapplicable`, which are the bulk of the file.
 Each violation has: